-This report is prepared in compliance with the requirements set forth in During the Reporting Period, Lapco has complied with the "comply or explain" provisions set out in Part C of Appendix 20 - Environmental, Social and Governance Reporting Guide ("ESG Reporting Guide") of the Rules Governing the Listing of Securities on the GEM of the Stock Exchange of Hong Kong Limited ("GEM Listing Rules").
+This report is prepared in compliance with the requirements set forth in Appendix 20 - Environmental, Social and Governance Reporting Guide ("ESG Reporting Guide") of the Rules Governing the Listing of Securities on the GEM of the Stock Exchange of Hong Kong Limited ("GEM Listing Rules").
 The report covers the Company's principal businesses in cleaning and pest management, waste management and recycling, and landscaping services in Hong Kong.
 Key ESG issues that are discussed in this report are identified by the Company's ESG working group through materiality assessment.
 The report is adhered to several principles, including:

-- Materiality: Important and relevant information pertaining to environmental and social issues are identified through the stakeholder materiality assessment and disclosed in this report. - Data Quantification: Quantitative information with comparative data, where appropriate, are provided and discussed to enable an objective assessment of the Company's ESG performance. - Consistency: Consistent methodologies are adopted in preparation of ESG data and comparison of data to past year results where appropriate. - Balance: ESG performance of the Company is reported in a fair and objective manner.
+Materiality: Important and relevant information pertaining to environmental and social issues are identified through the stakeholder materiality assessment and disclosed in this report.

+Data Quantification: Quantitative information with comparative data, where appropriate, are provided and discussed to enable an objective assessment of the Company's ESG performance and progress.

+Consistency: Consistent methodologies are adopted in preparation of ESG data and the comparison of data to previous results where appropriate.

+Balance: ESG performance of the Company is reported in a fair and objective manner.

+Transparency: Disclosures of all relevant and material data as mandated by HKEX adhere to a high level of transparency and authenticity.

 It is of utmost importance for the Board to report and address the Company's ESG performance in a transparent manner.
 The Board has reviewed and approved the report in respect to the Company's material sustainability related issues and the associated risks and opportunities, with due diligence.
-This is to ensure the truthfulness and accuracy of the contents, and aligning with the objective to create value for all stakeholders.
+This is to ensure the truthfulness, accuracy of the contents and alignment of reporting principles with the ultimate objective to create value for all stakeholders.